Party Up (Up in Here): Music video

 The music video depicts DMX as being caught up in a case of mistaken identity at a bank holdup.
 The video premiered on the week of April 3, 2000.
-It has over 136 million views on YouTube as of October 2021.
+It has over 180 million views on YouTube as of October 2024.
 The video was shot at the Frost Bank building on Market Street in Galveston, Texas.

 In media and sports

-"Party Up" is used by Perfecto Bundy, a Chilean wrestler, as his entrance song.
+"Party Up" is used by Chilean wrestler Perfecto Bundy, as his entrance song.

 The 1999-2000 Los Angeles Lakers were seen singing the song’s hook after their series-clinching win over the Indiana Pacers in the 2000 NBA Finals.

-The song is played at Lincoln Financial Field, at every Philadelphia Eagles home game, everytime the Philadelphia Eagles score a touchdown and is also used at Dodger Stadium, at every Los Angeles Dodgers home game, when they hit a home run and T-Mobile Park when the Seattle Mariners hit a home run as well.
+The song is played at Lincoln Financial Field at every Philadelphia Eagles home game every time the Philadelphia Eagles score a touchdown, at Dodger Stadium at every Los Angeles Dodgers home game when they hit a home run, and at T-Mobile Park when the Seattle Mariners hit a home run.

 Electronic Arts licensed the track for the 2003 sports video game Tiger Woods PGA Tour 2004, where it plays as an intro.